Test in a live environment

 Alternatively, you can search for "IronPDF" in the NuGet Package Manager and install it from there.

-Here is a simple source code to create a PDF from an HTML string with HTML assets:
+Here is a simple source code to generate a PDF from an HTML string with HTML assets:

 using IronPdf;